National Labor Relations Board Honors Program

 3. Regional Offices.
 Attorney Positions: Assignments as Field Attorneys in one of the NLRB Regional Offices.

 Field attorneys act on behalf of the General Counsel by investigating charges of unfair labor practices, resolving or litigating cases, conducting elections to determine union representation preferences, and acting as hearing officers in contested representation matters.
-Attorneys in the Honors Program will be assigned as field attorneys in one of the following Regional Offices:
+Attorneys in the Honors Program may indicate an interest in assignment to the following Regional offices:

 - Region 3, Buffalo, NY

 - Region 4, Philadelphia, PA

 LENGTH OF APPOINTMENTCandidates hired for permanent attorney positions are subject to a two-year probationary period.
 In addition, all J.D. graduates are required to pass a Bar examination and be duly licensed to practice as an attorney in any state, territory, or the District of Columbia within 14 months of appointment.